Lake Tahoe Winter Travel Tips: Be prepared

-Residents should take steps to prepare for the colder weather.
+Residents traveling through the region or not accustomed to winter weather in the mountains should take steps to prepare as they travel throughout Lake Tahoe region and the Sierra Nevada.
 Those especially at risk during extreme cold weather include seniors, infants, and animals.

 • Maintain at least a half tank of gas during the winter season.